Larry Hennig: American Wrestling Association (1956–1967)

-Knee injury

 On November 1, 1967, during a tag team match in Winnipeg, Hennig was in the middle of lifting Johnny Powers as another opponent rammed into him from the front.
 As he dropped Powers to the mat, Hennig found that his knee had bent inward.
 Despite severe damage to the cartilage and tendons, he refused to go to the local hospital and instead had Race drive him 500 miles home to Minneapolis.
 The injury ended their last title run.
 The AWA allowed Harley Race to select another partner to defend the championship.

+NWA and various promotions (1968–1974)

 In March 1968, Hennig returned to once again wrestle alongside Race.
 After several years at the top of the tag team division, however, Race returned home to Kansas City to pursue a singles career in the National Wrestling Alliance.
 Hennig was then partnered with Lars Anderson and then "Dirty" Dusty Rhodes (who was then a heel).
 In the early 1970s he competed in singles matches working against champions Pedro Morales and Bruno Sammartino.

+In November and December 1970, Hennig wrestled in Japan for the International Wrestling Enterprise promotion as part of its Big Winter Series.
+Teaming with Bob Windham, he defeated Great Kusatsu and Thunder Sugiyama in a two-out-of-three falls match to win the IWA World Tag Team Championship.
+Kusatsu and Sugiyama regained the titles from them several weeks later.